A high order discontinuous Galerkin method for the recovery of the conductivity in Electrical Impedance Tomography: Concluding remarks

 \section{Concluding remarks}

 In this paper, we consider the numerical reconstruction of the conductivity from Dirichlet-to-Neumann map.
-It is somehow different with the reconstruction from Neumann-to-Dirichlet map, where the latter has been extensively studied in the computational aspect.
+It is somehow different from the reconstruction from Neumann-to-Dirichlet map, where the latter has been extensively studied in the computational aspect.
 We developed a high order numerical method for solving the Electrical Impedance Tomography problem which uses a third order minimal-dissipation local discontinuous Galerkin method as the forward solver.
 The reconstruction is based on the iterative least-squares method with Tikhonov regularization.
-The efficiency and convergence of the algorithm are domonstrated by several numerical experiments including one blob and two blobs as well as on discontinuous background.
+The efficiency and convergence of the algorithm are demonstrated by several numerical experiments \ww{including continuous and discontinuous conductivities}.
 The results show the proposed method can well recover the locations and shapes.

-We remark that there are many details of the scheme that can be improved and investigated as future work.
+We remark that there are many details of the scheme that can be improved and investigated in future work.
 In the present work, we consider the traditional $H^1$ penalty term in the regularization.
 We plan to work on other types of penalty terms including $l^1$ penalty for sparsity and total variation for discontinuity.
 We will also work on EIT problem with complete electrode model.
 Finally, we will extend the proposed reconstruction method to other types of inverse problems.